WORKPLACE INVESTIGATIONS

 Workplace investigations in Ireland are governed by a structured legal framework designed to ensure fairness, transparency, and compliance with employment laws.

-– Establishes protections against unfair dismissal.
-Employers must ensure that investigations are thorough and impartial to avoid legal challenges.
+Unfair Dismissals Act 1977-2015: Establishes protections against unfair dismissal.
+Employers must ensure that investigations are thorough and impartial to avoid legal challenges

 Who should do the Investigation?

-Employers must ensure that workplace investigations are fair and impartial to safeguard against claims under employment laws such as the Unfair Dismissals Acts 1977-2015 and S.I.
-No. 146/2000 – Code of Practice on Grievance and Disciplinary Procedures.
-This Code of Practice requires that employees receive an unbiased hearing when allegations are made against them.
+Employers must ensure that workplace investigations are fair and impartial to safeguard against claims under employment laws such as the Unfair Dismissals Acts 1977-2015.
+The S.I.
+No. 146/2000 – Code of Practice on Grievance and Disciplinary Procedures requires that employees receive an unbiased hearing when allegations are made against them.

 To uphold procedural fairness, businesses should assess whether their investigators are sufficiently trained, skilled, and independent of the matter under review.
 Where internal impartiality may be difficult to achieve, outsourcing an investigation to WorkWise can be a practical and effective solution